Destinations The Americas

 Where to drink and eat in Toronto

-Toronto is a vibrant, multicultural city and there are many options to choose from.
-It truly was hard to pick where to go and what to try.
-Here are a few of our favorites:
+Toronto is a vibrant, multicultural city bursting with energy, flavor, and endless things to explore.
+With so many amazing neighborhoods, cuisines, and attractions to choose from, it was genuinely tough to narrow down where to go and what to try.

 Restaurants